inspec/inspec/docs-chef-io/content/inspec/resources/lxc.md

 ### type

-Returns the type of the instance (eg: container)
+Returns the instance type (for example, container).

 ```ruby
   its("type") { should eq "container" }